TheDonMega/my_ai_project/README.md

 The AI Knowledge Base Analyzer now includes a powerful DOCX to Markdown conversion feature that allows you to easily convert Word documents to Markdown format for use in your knowledge base.

+## 🎵 Audio to Markdown Conversion

+The AI Knowledge Base Analyzer now includes a powerful Audio to Markdown conversion feature that allows you to easily transcribe audio files to Markdown format using OpenAI Whisper.
+This feature is optimized for CPU-only systems and supports multiple audio formats.

+## 🔄 Complete Conversion Workflow

+The AI Knowledge Base Analyzer provides a complete document conversion workflow:

+1. **📄 DOCX to Markdown**: Convert Word documents to Markdown format
+2. **🎵 Audio to Markdown**: Convert audio recordings to Markdown format
+3. **📚 Knowledge Base Integration**: All converted files are ready for your knowledge base
+4. **🤖 AI Analysis**: Your AI assistant can immediately search and analyze the converted content

+This workflow allows you to build a comprehensive knowledge base from various source formats, making all your content accessible to your local AI models.

 ### Features

 - **📤 Multiple File Upload**: Drag & drop or click to select multiple DOCX files